prakhartripathi/TicTacToe/README.md

-# TikTak
+# TicTacToe
--This is a simple tiktak game in which there are 9 cells.
+-This is a simple TicTacToe game in which there are 9 cells.
 -Played between two people
 -Code is easily understandable.